ironhack-labs/lab-dom-pizza-builder/README.md

 - Add click event listener on `<button class="btn btn-crust">` and change `state.glutenFreeCrust`
 - Write the function `renderGlutenFreeCrust()`

 As you can see, the initial value for `state.whiteSauce` and `state.glutenFreeCrust` is false.
-The reason is because, by default, we want a pizza with pepperoni, mushrooms, green peppers but no white sauce nor gluten-free crust.
+The reason is that, by default, we want a pizza with pepperoni, mushrooms, green peppers but no white sauce nor gluten-free crust.

 For now, **don't worry about updating the price**.